KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 In this example, you need to surround the property reference with another $().
 Then the interpolation will work correctly.

-#### Error handling with $Error
-Array of "ErrorRecord" objects representing exceptions encountered in this PS session in DESCENDING order.
-The 0th ErrorRecord is the most recent.

-This may be helpful for you to know about when tracking and handling exceptions in your script code and examine the exceptions more deeply.
-The actual .NET exception object is there in the properties when you drill down.

 #### Relative path handling
 One of the most awkward PS-isms I've had to deal with, which is an issue in all versions that I've used, is handling (or lack thereof) of relative paths to files and directories.